NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 1. Open a PR on Nixpkgs merging `haskell-updates` into `master`.

-Use the following message body:
+Use the title `haskellPackages: update stackage and hackage` and the following message body:

 ```markdown
 ### This Merge